Benefits of Aloe Powder for Hair Care:

 Quantity: 100 grams

-With Henna: You can add aloe to your henna for added moisture and provide slip to make henna paste easier to apply.
-Add 1 tsp Organic Aloe Vera Powder to 100g of henna powder and mix with your choice of liquid.
+With Henna: You can add our aloe vera powder to your henna and Ayurvedic hair recipes (even indigo) for added moisture and provide slip to make paste easier to apply.
+Add 1 tsp Organic Aloe Vera Powder to 100g of your powder and mix with your choice of liquid.

 Added to Indigo: To provide slip to Indigo paste and to lessen the ‘drying effect’ from the Indigo.
 Add only 1 tsp of Organic Aloe Vera Powder to 100g of Indigo and premix with water before adding to dye released Indigo.